 Dock seeds are readily available in the wild, and they can be ground into a wild foraged flour with minimal preparation.
-While some of the foraged “flour” you can make seems a bit of a stretch, yellow dock is actually a distant relative of buckwheat.
-The seeds have a similar taste, can be toasted and ground into a wild foraged gluten-free flour.

 With two toddlers in the house, this year’s foraging often meant crafting wild foraged treats to peak a little one’s excitement.
 Foraging with kids can be a challenge, but there’s nothing like bringing back a haul and then spending a bit of quality time in the kitchen making wild foraged cookies as a family.